ilonavdberg/spring-security-study/README.md

 This project is a personal study and reference implementation of Spring Security.
 It is based on concepts and practices explained in *[Spring Security: Start Here](https://www.manning.com/books/spring-start-here)* by *Laurentiu Spilca*, but goes beyond simply following the book.

+The security concepts are implemented in the context of a basic Identity & Access Management (IAM) service, including user provisioning, account lifecycle operations, role management, token lifecycle management, and multiple authentication flows.

 The goal of this project is twofold:
 - To deepen my understanding of Spring Security by implementing the security layer in a clean, structured way.
 - To create a reusable reference project I can revisit when applying security in future Spring projects.